 Recently a pilot programme has been initiated and we are now recruiting Computer Science and General Science Teachers.

-Many teachers believe they have missed the opportunity to live and work in the UK due to their age.
 These roles now offer Tier 2 Sponsorship, meaning that if you are over the age of 31 or have previously used your 2-year youth mobility visa, you would be able to secure a sponsored visa.
 Also, in the near future, further additional subject and teaching areas may be phased in so we will be able to accept early expressions of interest through an application/assessment/CV/submission.

 Which locations are we recruiting from?